allanmcarvalho/numerable/README.md

 - **toInteger** - Format number to integer.
 Available as static method and instance method.
 - **toOrdinal** - Format number to ordinal.
 Available as static method and instance method.
 - **toPercentage** - Format number to percent.
 Available as static method and instance method.
+- **variation** - Get variation between numbers.
+Available as static method.
+- **variationFrom** - Get variation from a base number.
+Available as instance method.
+- **variationTo** - Get variation to a base number.
+Available as instance method.

 ## Testing